-- Principle 1: We will incorporate ESG issues into investment analysis and decision-making processes. - Principle 2: We will be active owners and incorporate ESG issues into our ownership policies and practices - Principle 3: We will seek appropriate disclosure on ESG issues by the entities in which we invest. - Principle 4: We will promote acceptance and implementation of the Principles within the investment industry. - Principle 5: We will work together to enhance our effectiveness in implementing the Principles. - Principle 6: We will each report on our activities and progress towards implementing the Principles.
+- Principle 2: We will be active owners and incorporate ESG issues into our ownership policies and practices - Principle 3: We will seek appropriate disclosure on ESG issues by the entities in which we invest. - Principle 4: We will promote acceptance and implementation of the Principles within the investment industry. - Principle 5: We will work together to enhance our effectiveness in implementing the Principles. - Principle 6: We will each report on our activities and progress towards implementing the Principles.